Safe for the Road

 Similarly, there are now electronic car and caravan safety systems which can provide benefits in the event of snaking occurring such as ESP (electronic stability program) and TSP (trailer stability program) in cars.
 The trailer specific program being the better option if available.
 Where TSP is not available on the towcar then AL-KO’s ATC and BPW’s iDC systems can be fitted to certain caravans.

-If you are planning a long journey make sure you plan some breaks.
-Pull off the road for a coffee or perhaps get an hour or two of sleep.
+TIREDNESS – it can kill.
+If you are planning a long journey make sure you plan some breaks, government advice is to take a 20 minute break every two hours.
+Pull off the road for a tea, coffee or other caffeine based drink or perhaps get an hour or two of sleep.
 It will keep you refreshed and ready to complete your journey.

 Be considerate to other road users